oscarsanchezdm/hackintoshH81M-K/README.md

 ### What does not work
 - Boot Chime

-### Not tested yet
+## Working on
-- Hibernation
+- **Hibernation** To enable hibernation, ``hibernatemode`` [must be set](https://www.lifewire.com/change-mac-sleep-settings-2260804) to 3 in ``pmset`` (25 will disable sleep, hibernating the computer every time).
+To do so, simply type ``sudo pmset -a hibernatemode 3`` in the console.
+However, the computer never wakes from sleep to hibernate.
+The reason could be because RTC S4-wakes [are blocked from ACPI](https://github.com/oscarsanchezdm/hackintoshH81M-K/blob/main/EFI/OC/ACPI/SSDT-GPRW.aml).

 ### BIOS Configuration
-- Enable MultiMonitor support.
+- Enable MultiMonitor support
-- SATA in AHCI mode.
+- SATA in AHCI mode
 - Disable CFG lock

 ### Credits